Robert Black (auditor): Honours and awards

-He received an Honorary Doctor of Law degree from the University of Aberdeen in 2004, then an Honorary Doctorate of Business Administration from Queen Margaret University in 2006.
+Black received an Honorary Doctor of Law degree from the University of Aberdeen in 2004, then an Honorary Doctorate of Business Administration from Queen Margaret University in 2006.
 He was an Honorary Member of the Chartered Institute of Public Finance and Accountancy.

-He received a CBE in the 2012 New Year Honours.
+Black received a CBE in the 2012 New Year Honours.

 In 2017, Black became honorary vice-president of the housing and homelessness charity Shelter Scotland, only the second person in the charity's fifty-year history to be honoured in this way.